christopher-besch/homepage/src/articles/15_docker_cron/docker_cron.md

 ---

 I have this voice in my head.
-When I create, it notifies me about things I shouldn't do or use.
+When I create, it highlights things I should be cautious of using.
+It is on high alert when some dependency relies on external servers;
+external servers that could go dark at any moment.
+Or when I consider something hacky that will fall apart too soon.
+Or in those situations I feel too smart and come up with too clever a solution when.
+That voice is basically the gegenspieler of not simple enough things.

-The below article is about that voice.
+The below article is about when to quell that voice.

 The other day I set up [Renovate](https://docs.renovatebot.com), a bot that continuously scans my code for outdated dependencies.
 I chose to deploy it via Docker.